hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - a cloud-delivered security service for Cisco's next-generation firewall
     - protect employees even when they are off the VPN
     - role to ensure that assets are secure from malicious links <span style="color: #bb6600;">on and off the corporate network</span>
-  - protect users of endpoint solution from a phishing: <span style="color: #bb6600;">AnyConnect w/ Umbrella Roaming module</span>
+  - endpoint solution protects a user from a phishing attack: <span style="color: #bb6600;">AnyConnect w/ Umbrella Roaming module</span>
   - wildcards and destination list: <span style="color: #bb6600;">asterisk (`*`) not supported</span> for wildcard
   - ensure that all subdomains of `domain.com` are blocked: <span style="color: #bb6600;">configure the `domain.com` address in the block list</span>
   - <span style="color: #bb6600;">Umbrella virtual appliances (VAs)</span>